Laravel-Lang/lang/docs/statuses/sc.md

 </td></tr>
 <tr><td width="50%">

-If necessary, you may logout of all of your other browser sessions across all of your devices.
-Some of your recent sessions are listed below; however, this list may not be exhaustive.
-If you feel your account has been compromised, you should also update your password.

-</td><td width="50%">

-If necessary, you may logout of all of your other browser sessions across all of your devices.
-Some of your recent sessions are listed below; however, this list may not be exhaustive.
-If you feel your account has been compromised, you should also update your password.

-</td></tr>
-<tr><td width="50%">

 If you already have an account, you may accept this invitation by clicking the button below:

 </td><td width="50%">